musickgm/Maze-Game/Maze Game/Assets/README.txt

 removed the rotation problem.
 See wall clipping solution below.
 Another problem I ran into was jerky motion when a player ran into a wall.
 I fixed this by checking for a raycast and removing the sprint if the player was right in front of a wall.
+For the minimap, I implemented a second camera (orthographic).
+For better visualization, I parented spheres above each collectable that are on their own layer that is excluded from the main camera.
+A gian cube above the player represents the player on the minimap as well.